ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>Showers and thunderstorms likely before 7am, then a chance of showers and thunderstorms between 7am and 10am, then a chance
+         <h3>Thursday</h3>Showers and thunderstorms likely before 1pm, then showers and thunderstorms likely between 1pm and 4pm, then showers and thunderstorms
-         of showers and thunderstorms between 10am and 1pm, then showers and thunderstorms likely.
-Mostly cloudy, with a high near
-         82. South wind around 5 mph.
+         likely.
+Mostly cloudy, with a high near 81.
+South wind around 5 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>Showers and thunderstorms likely before 7pm, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around
-         69. South wind around 3 mph.
-Chance of precipitation is 60%.<br></div>
+         <h3>Thursday Night</h3>Showers and thunderstorms likely.
+Mostly cloudy, with a low around 68.
+South wind around 2 mph.
+Chance of precipitation is
+         70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms.
 Mostly cloudy, with a high near 80.
 Southwest
-         wind 3 to 7 mph.<br></div>
+         wind 2 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>Showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 1am, then a chance of showers
+         <h3>Friday Night</h3>Showers and thunderstorms before 7pm, then a chance of showers and thunderstorms.
-         and thunderstorms.
 Mostly cloudy, with a low around 67.
+West
-West northwest wind around 6 mph.<br></div>
+         wind 2 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of showers and thunderstorms before 1pm, then a chance of showers and thunderstorms.
-Mostly cloudy, with a high near
+         <h3>Saturday</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms.
+Partly sunny, with a high near 81.
+Northwest
-         79. North wind around 5 mph.<br></div>
+         wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 63.
-North northeast wind around 3 mph.<br></div>
+Partly cloudy, with a low around 64.
+North wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A chance of showers and thunderstorms.
-Mostly sunny, with a high near 80.
-West wind around 5 mph.<br></div>
+         <h3>Sunday</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms.
+Partly sunny, with a high near 82.
+Northwest
+         wind 2 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A chance of rain showers before 7pm, then a slight chance of showers and thunderstorms.
-Partly cloudy, with a low around 64.
+         <h3>Sunday Night</h3>A chance of showers and thunderstorms.
+Mostly clear, with a low around 65.
 West wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>A slight chance of rain showers before 7am, then a slight chance of showers and thunderstorms.
-Mostly sunny, with a high near
+Sunny, with a high near 82.
-         82. West wind 3 to 7 mph.<br></div>
+         West northwest wind 3 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>A slight chance of showers and thunderstorms.
-Mostly clear, with a low around 63.
+         <h3>Monday Night</h3>A slight chance of showers and thunderstorms before 7pm.
+Mostly clear, with a low around 62.
 West wind around 5 mph.<br></div>
    </p>
 </div>